 The flag inspires feelings of patriotism whenever it is hoisted, whether during national celebrations like Independence Day and Republic Day or at international celebrations in which India participates.
 Its presence unites citizens with each other and with national values.

-See more : Can You Find The 8 among the 9s within 30 Seconds?
-Explanation And Solution To the Optical Illusion
+See more : Can You Spot 9646 among 9696 in 30 Seconds?
+Explanation And Solution To The Optical Illusion

 The Indian Flag Code protects the symbols of the country and is respected for them.
 Citizens of India are free to erect the flag throughout the year, provided the sanctity of this national symbol remains intact.